Powerlearnproject/se-assignment-day-2-git-and-github-BenjiOdhis/README.md

 •	License information.

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?
-Feature	       Public Repo                              Private Repo Visibility     Open to all	                            Restricted Collaboration	 Anyone can contribute (with permission)  Only invited users Security	     Less secure	                            More secure Best Use Case	 Open-source projects	                    Proprietary dev
+   Public Repo is Open to all	while private repo is  Restricted
+	In Public Repo Anyone can contribute (with permission)  while in private Only invited users can do so Public Repo is Less secure while private is More secure Public Repo is used for Open-source projects while private	is used for Proprietary development

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?